storyblok/storyblok-js-client/README.md

 ### Resolve relations using the Storyblok Bridge

 With this parameter, you can resolve relations with live updates in the Storyblok JS Bridge input event.
 With the `resolve_relations` parameter, you can resolve content entries that are two levels deep, such as `resolve_relations=page.author,page.products`.
-Resolved relations can be found in the root of the response under the property `rels`.
+Resolved relations can be found in the root of the api response under the property `rels`.
 You can learn more about `resolve_relations` in [this tutorial](https://www.storyblok.com/tp/using-relationship-resolving-to-include-other-content-entries)

+> It is important to note that when using the storyblok-js-client and other framework specific sdks, you don't need to look for the rels array while resolving the relations.
+The resolved relations are injected into the properties and hence directly accessible through the properties.
+For example, you can get the resolved autors array directly with `page.author` if you're resolving it.

 ```javascript
 window.storyblok.resolveRelations(